If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Popverse's top stories of the day

-Marvel Studios might be having fun building out its on-screen multiverse in recent movies and shows, but DC has them beat: it's not only been making movies and shows based on its superheroes since the '50s, but it also established the existence of a multiverse that linked all of its past TV shows and movies together way back in 2019, years before the MCU had even thought about a sacred timeline.
+Marvel Studios might be having fun building out its on-screen multiverse in recent movies and shows, but DC has them beat: it's not only been making DC movies and DC shows based on its superheroes since the '50s, but it also established the existence of a multiverse that linked all of its past TV shows and movies together way back in 2019, years before the MCU had even thought about a sacred timeline.
 But what does that mean for someone who wants to watch all of the many DCU shows available?

 Well, for one thing, they'd probably need some kind of guide to help them do it.